haniya1305/RMP310/README.md

 Retrofit - Retrofit is a REST Client for Java and Android API allowing to retrieve and upload JSON (or other structured data) via a REST based You can configure which converters are used for the data serialization.
 I used the Retrofit API to create an interface to implement the Directions API and files that I created earlier.
 I used the .build() function to create the apis from the url.

 JSpell - JSpell is an API used for basic spell check and finding grammatical errors.
 I implemented it using RapidAPI, generated the API key by creating an account and then implementing the code for creating a request to use the data and then build it.
 I then created the functions required to make the toast messages in order to alert the user about the number of errors in their text.

+Weather By Zip Code - This is an api I found that would help students know what the temperature is before they decide to go to the dining hall to eat their meal.
+Ideally, as they see the menu before leaving, it will help them decide if they need a jacket or extra layers.
+I implemented it using RapidAPI, generated the API key by creating an account and then wrote the code for creating a request to use the data and then build it.
+I then created the functions required to make the textview messages in order to print a string on textView which is the current temperature.